MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - Octree (work in progress - implemented but not functional)

+## PARTICLE CONTROL ##

+- Press 1 to spawn a firework in a random place on the scene

+- You can add a Particle Component through the inspector to any GameObject that doesn't have one

+- You can change values of the particles through the inspector

+- You can save and load a custom file format for the particle

+## PARTICLE ISSUES ##

+- The billboard doesn't work

+- The firework emitter doesn't get destroyed after the firework explodes

 ## LICENSES ##

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check our LICENSE* for further details.

+## VIDEO AND GIFS ##